MicrosoftDocs/sql-docs/docs/2014/database-engine/quickwatch-dialog-box.md

 ms.assetid: d6bbb373-1452-41f2-bdc5-86ae689c3dc0
 caps.latest.revision: 14
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # QuickWatch Dialog Box
-  Use the **QuickWatch** dialog box to quickly view the data type and value of one [!INCLUDE[tsql](../../includes/tsql-md.md)] expression, such as a variable or parameter, when you are debugging [!INCLUDE[tsql](../../includes/tsql-md.md)] code.
+  Use the **QuickWatch** dialog box to quickly view the data type and value of one [!INCLUDE[tsql](../includes/tsql-md.md)] expression, such as a variable or parameter, when you are debugging [!INCLUDE[tsql](../includes/tsql-md.md)] code.
 To watch multiple expressions, you can also add the expression to a **Watch** window.

 ## Task List
  **To access the QuickWatch dialog box**